rug-cit-hpc/certbox/README.md

 The `certbox_cmd` parameters is used to adjust the command passed to certbot.
 This should not be modified (unless you know what you are doing).

+The parameter `certbox_allowed_domains` specifies a list of domains for which Certbox will be allowed to request certificates.
+For a domain to be eligible for that, it must end with any of elements of this parameter.

+E.g. if the `hpc.rug.nl` value is the only element for this parameter, Certbox will create certificates for the domain `portal.hb.hpc.rug.nl` or anything ending with `hpc.rug.nl`, but no other domains.

 The last parameter `certbox_domains` configures what certificates Certbox requests.
 It must be a list parameter, where each entry must contain the following attributes: